Japanese / English

 Kanagawa M, et al. Identification of a Post-translational Modification with Ribitol-Phosphate and Its Defect in Muscular Dystrophy.
 Cell Reports 14:2209-2223, 2016

 In the field of molecular genetics, we have developed the Genomic Medicine Research Support Center, and introduced next-generation sequencers to conduct comprehensive genome analyses to elucidate molecular bases of various neurological diseases.
-Regarding monogenic neurologic diseases, we conduct pedigree analyses in various neurological diseases including epilepsy, multiple system atrophy, amyo-trophic lateral sclerosis, hereditary spastic paraplegia, spinocerebellar atrophy, and adrenoleukodystrophy.
+Regarding monogenic neurologic diseases, we conduct pedigree analyses in various neurological diseases including epilepsy, multiple system atrophy, amyotrophic lateral sclerosis, hereditary spastic paraplegia, spinocerebellar atrophy, and adrenoleukodystrophy.
 As for sporadic neurologic diseases, we perform case-control association studies in multiple system atrophy and amyotrophic lateral sclerosis to identify genetic factors underlying these diseases.
-We identified that ALS patients with multiple rare deleterious variants in causative genes for ALS have earlier ages at onset.
 On the basis of the findings that mutations in COQ2 are associated with familial as well as sporadic multiple system atrophy, we are conducting an investigator-initiated clinical trial using coenzyme Q10 for patients with multiple system atrophy.
-We also identified expanded intronic TTTCA and TTTTA repeats in three independent genes in patients with benign adult familial myoclonic epilepsy, which postulate a new disease mechanism in epilepsy.
+Genetic study on benign adult familial myoclonus epilepsy (BAFME), neuronal intranuclear inclusion disease (NIID), oculopharyngeal myopathy with leukoencephalopathy (OPML), and oculopharyngodistal myopathy type 1 (OPDM1) are performed, which have been revealed to be caused by expasions of noncoding repeats at our department.
+We reported safety and efficacy of hematopoietic stem cell transplantation for adolescent-/adulthood-onset cerebral form/cerebello-brainstem form of adrenoleukodystrophy.
+We are now studying a biomarker for adrenoleukodystrophy.

 Chief: Toda, T.